wegotpop/principles-and-practices/practices/learning-about-the-platform.md

 For more guidance around code reviews please see our [code review page](/principles-and-practices/practices/code-reviews)

+Going back to historic pull requests can also help tell the story of how a feature has been developed.
+You can see how changes and revisions were built up and what design decisions were made.
+This might be very useful before you add a new feature to an existing part of the system.
 ### Tests

 Reading tests can also be a very helpful first step.